chandra-gummaluru/chandra-gummaluru.github.io/_posts/2022-05-19-alphago-paper.md

 This is called the **expected-max** algorithm.

 ### Dealing with an Unknown Adversary
-Of course, in most cases, we do not know $p(\cdot \lvert s)$ if the adversary is the turn-taker at $s$.
+In most cases, we do not know $p(\cdot \lvert s)$ if the adversary is the turn-taker at $s$.
 Thus, it is often common to assume that the adversary plays perfectly, i.e., (1) is satisfied for all $s$, not just when our agent is the turn-taker.
 In these cases, (EM) reduces to:

 \\[\begin{aligned}u(s) = \begin{cases}
 \displaystyle \mu(s), &s \in \mathcal{T} \\\\\\